rust-gamedev/rust-gamedev.github.io/content/news/025/index.md

 ![Gamedev meetup poster](gamedev-meetup.png)

 The eighth Rust Gamedev Meetup happened in August.
 You can watch the recording of the meetup [here on Youtube][gamedev-meetup-video].
-The meetups take place on the second Saturday every month via the [Rust Gamedev Discord server][rust-gamedev-discord], and are also [streamed on Twitch][rust-gamedev-twitch].
+The meetups take place on the second Saturday every month via the [Rust Gamedev Discord server][rust-gamedev-discord] and are also [streamed on Twitch][rust-gamedev-twitch].
 If you would like to show off what you've been working on at the next meetup on [September 11th][rust-meetup-sept-time], fill out [this form][gamedev-meetup-form].